Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingales in discrete time

 where $\Gamma$ is the Gamma function; notice that asymptotically,

 Defining

 we obtain from the definition (\ref{eq:dfM}) and Eqs.~(\ref{eq:Ymart}) that

-and hence also $\langle M_{n+1}|X_{[0,n]}\rangle = M_n$, and thus $M_n$ is a martingale.
-We illustrate in Fig.~\ref{fig:elephantsShamik} example trajectories of elephant random walks $X_n$ and their associated martingale process $M_n$ given by Eq.~\eqref{eq:dfM}.
-The figure shows that the martingalization not only reduces the persistence of the elephant random walks rendering them driftless, but also reduces the amplitude of their fluctuations.
+and hence also $\langle M_{n+1}|X_{[0,n]}\rangle = M_n$.
+Thus, {according to the one-step-ahead condition (\ref{eq:defMtower}), } $M_n$ is a martingale.
+Figure~\ref{fig:elephantsShamik} shows a couple of trajectories drawn from the elephant random walk $X_n$ and their associated martingale process $M_n$ given by Eq.~\eqref{eq:dfM}.
+As illustrated in Fig.~\ref{fig:elephantsShamik}, martingalization not only reduces the persistence of the elephant random walks, rendering them driftless, but also reduces the amplitude of their fluctuations.

+\item { {\bf Run-and-tumble motion:} The run-and-tumble process is an example of a ``false friend" of the martingale.
+This process has zero average drift, but nevertheless is {\it not} a martingale.
+The position of a one-dimensional run-and-tumble particle with initial position $X_0=0$ may be described as where the instantaneous normalized velocity $v_{n}=\{-1,1\}$ is a Markovian dichotomous noise process, and $\sigma>0$ the step size.
+More precisely, the initial value of the normalized velocity is drawn at random $P(\sigma_0=\pm 1)=1/2$, and in the subsequent steps it flips its sign (``tumbles") with probability $q$, i.e., $P(v_n|v_{n-1}) =q \delta_{v_n,-v_{n-1}}+(1-q)\delta_{v_n,v_{n-1}}$ for all $n\geq 1$.
+See Refs.~\cite{tailleur2008statistical,evans2018run,malakar2018steady} for generalizations and extensions. }

+{Figure~\ref{fig:RnT}a shows an example trajectory of the position of a run-and-tumble particle described by Eq.~\eqref{eq:RnT}, which has a zig-zag-like structure.
+The uncondioned average $\langle X_n\rangle=X_0=0$ vanishes because we have fixed the initial position to $X_0=0$ (black line in Fig.~\ref{fig:RnT}b).
+On the other hand, the average of the position conditioned over its history $X_{[0,1]}=X_0,X_1$ up to the first step $n=1$, reveals that $X_n$ is not a martingale.
+Indeed, $\langle X_n\vert X_0,X_1\rangle $ for $n>1$ is time-dependent for the two possible values of ($X_0= 0,X_1=\sigma$; and $X_0= 0, X_1=-\sigma$), see blue dashed line and red dash-dotted line in Fig.~\ref{fig:RnT}b.
+Thus we conclude $\langle X_n | X_0,X_1\rangle\neq X_1 $, which implies that $X_n$ is not a martingale.}

 \end{itemize}